 - 3.1.
 We have finite resources to deliver our statutory duties and functions and to contribute to the delivery of policy objectives set by Government.
 This requires us to carefully consider and select those actions which we consider to be priorities for inclusion in our Forward Work Programme (FWP).
 We have developed the following table of FWP actions that we intend to pursue in 2011-12.
 We also give an indication of our business plans for the following two years to allow stakeholders an early view of our intended actions in the more medium term. - 3.2.
-In finalising the actions for 2011-12 we have taken account of comments received during the consultation.
+In finalising the actions for 2011-12 we have given careful consideration to all comments made and have adjusted our FWP as appropriate.
 The actions table outlined below therefore includes some changes from the consultation version to reflect our consideration of comments received.